pubnub/pubnub-mcp-server/resources/sdk_docs/java_publish-and-subscribe.md

 ```

-#### Returns
+##### Returns

-Emits various statuses depending on network connection.
-See [Status Events for Subscribe](/docs/sdks/java/status-events#subscribe) and [SDK Connection Lifecycle](/docs/general/setup/connection-management#sdk-connection-lifecycle).
+Emits various connection statuses.
+See Status Events for Subscribe and SDK Connection Lifecycle.

 ## Unsubscribe

-Stop receiving updates from a `Subscription` or `SubscriptionSet`.
+Stop receiving updates from a Subscription or SubscriptionSet.

 ### Method(s)